-The impact of COVID-19 has and may lead to further reduced client activity and demand for our products and services, higher credit and valuation losses in our loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on our financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to our credit ratings.
-Additionally, despite the business continuity and crisis management policies currently in place, travel restrictions or potential impacts on personnel and operations may disrupt our business and increase operational risk losses.
-The expected duration and magnitude of the COVID-19 pandemic and its potential impacts on the economy and our personnel and operations are unclear.
+We continue to closely monitor the pandemic and related risks as they evolve globally and domestically.
+The impact of COVID-19 on the economy and our personnel and operations is highly uncertain and cannot be predicted and will depend on the magnitude and duration of the pandemic, the emergence and spread of variants of COVID-19, the prevalence of escalating rates of infection in various jurisdictions, the availability, adoption and efficacy of treatments and vaccines, future actions taken by government authorities, central banks and other third parties in response to the pandemic.
+All these factors may lead to further reduced client activity and demand for our products and services, higher credit and valuation losses in our loan and investment portfolios, impairments of financial assets, trading losses and other negative impacts on our financial position, including possible constraints on capital and liquidity, as well as higher costs of capital, and possible changes or downgrades to our credit ratings.
 If conditions deteriorate or remain uncertain for a prolonged period, our funding costs may increase and our ability to replace maturing liabilities may be limited, which could adversely affect our ability to fund and grow our business.
 This may adversely impact our results of operations and financial condition.
-Please refer to our 2021 annual financial statements for further information on the financial statement impact of COVID-19, including, but not limited to, Note 12 which discusses its impact on our expected credit losses.
+Please refer to our 2022 annual financial statements for further information on the financial statement impact of COVID-19.